ivov/n8n-shortlink/docs/03-deploy.md

 # Deploy

+This guide explains how to deploy the app to production.

 ## Initial deploy

 When the docker containers are not running yet, copy the compose files and start the containers.